LifestyleShining A Light

 and last updated

-LOXAHATCHEE, Fla. — After nearly six decades under the stewardship of its founding family, Lion Country Safari announced it has been sold to the family of Oracle co-founder Larry Ellison.
+LOXAHATCHEE, Fla. — After nearly six decades under the stewardship of its founding family, Lion Country Safari announced it has been sold to the family of Oracle co-founder and billionaire Larry Ellison.
 Ellison's family is known for a longstanding commitment to wildlife conservation.

 In a statement on its website, the Loxahatchee park thanked the generations of leaders who built its legacy in "wildlife, conservation and education," and assured the public that operations will remain unchanged.